-We envision a future where East Palo Alto residents can continue to participate in local government.
-One where people power can stop efforts by outside investors and developers to profit from the City’s land at the expense of long-term residents.
-Our goal is to protect and preserve the existing housing supply in our neighborhoods.
+Our housing advocacy goal is to protect and preserve the existing housing supply in our neighborhoods.
 To do so, Nuestra Casa is uplifting and amplifying the voices of our Spanish-speaking and immigrant community.

-With the support of our Promotoras, our Housing Advocate organizes and empowers community residents of East Palo Alto, Belle Haven (eastern Menlo Park), and North Fair Oaks (Redwood City).
+With the support of our Promotoras, our Housing Program Coordinator organizes and empowers community residents of East Palo Alto, Belle Haven (eastern Menlo Park), North Fair Oaks, and Redwood City.
 They help residents take ownership of their advocacy abilities and ensure the inclusion of low income and immigrant communities in critical discussions and policies.

-For more information about our outreach and advocacy efforts, please contact Adriana Fernandez Arriaga.
-For specific information about housing resources and support, please check Community Legal Services of East Palo Alto and Legal Aid Society of San Mateo County.
+For additional information about housing resources and support, please check Community Legal Services of East Palo Alto and Legal Aid Society of San Mateo County.

 CA COVID-19 Rent Relief